kpurcell84/terminal_yaniv/README.md

 `pip install -r requirements.txt`

 ### TODO:
-- Get cards to display before it's your turn
+- Add ability to choose how many AI
+- Implement double deck for > 4 players
 - Write better documentation for running
 - Get multiplayer with more than one human to work
 - Investigate screen flicker